Statutes & Objectives

 To determine modes of coming together: celebrations, formation, experiences and common actions of ecclesial or social character.

 To determine directives in what concerns the Family.

 3.5 Economic relations:

 The cost of travel is prorated among all.

-Each branch pays its own lodging expenses when there are such.
+Each branch pays its own lodging expenses for meetings, when there are such.